Ushiik007/Volume-hand-gesture-control/README.md

 # Volume-hand-gesture-control
-Through movement of fingers we can control volume of system
+Through Hand Gresture control the volume of system